 Zoicite23 here again with a new chapter for Stonehall High.
 Thanks to those who reviewed.

-When asked how everything had went, I told her it had gone smoothly.
-I refused to believe I had lost that fight.
+When asked how everything went I told her it had gone smoothly.
+I refused to believe I lost that fight.
 Weapon or not, it had still been pretty embarrassing.
 Then there's the fact Michael had been drunk.

 She could have got a lift back with the other kids she had been drinking with.
 I had an inkling it had something to do with Aiko.
 When Kaitlyn was complaining that there wasn't enough room Felix suggested she sit on Aiko's lap and she blushed before sitting indignantly by the window.